-There’s a reason why the 16-year-old Swedish climate activist Greta Thunberg has successfully goaded powerful politicians into long-overdue climate action in just six months.
+There’s a reason why the 16-year-old Swedish climate activist Greta Thunberg has successfully goaded powerful politicians into long-overdue climate action in the last year.

 Thunberg, who is on the autism spectrum, has become a moral authority.
 Again and again, she’s clearly articulated how adults have shamefully abdicated their basic duties to protect today’s children and future generations from compounding climate catastrophe.
 “This ongoing irresponsible behavior will no doubt be remembered in history as one of the greatest failures of humankind,” she told the British Parliament.

 “You only talk about moving forward with the same bad ideas that got us into this mess, even when the only sensible thing to do is pull the emergency brake.
 You are not mature enough to tell it like is.
-Even that burden you leave to us children,” she declared at the United Nations.
+Even that burden you leave to us children,” she declared at the United Nations in December.

 Her ability to sway politicians and the public, in speeches and through her Friday school strikes, is now evident: European leaders have called for aggressive new carbon emissions reductions, citing her movement.
-Some 1.4 million young people are expected turn out again today in strikes in more than 110 countries.
+Millions of young people and adults are expected turn out again today and on September 27 in strikes in more than 150 countries.
+And she will address the UN again on Monday as part of the UN Climate Action Summit.

 Fortunately, Thunberg is just one of many great minds helping us summon moral clarity to address the tricky problem of framing the climate crisis.
 That includes the writers David Wallace-Wells, George Monbiot, and Anand Giridharadas; the historian Jill Lepore; and Rep. Alexandria Ocasio-Cortez (D-NY), among many others.